ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 root@test:~# virt-install --connect=xen:/// --name ubuntu_test_14.04 --ram 1024 --disk ubuntu_test_14.04.img,size=5 --location http://ftp.ubuntu.com/ubuntu/dists/trusty/main/installer-amd64/ --graphics none
 ```

-## VM in PVHVM mode
+### HVM and PVHVM guests

+The HVM mode inlcudes using hardware support to virtualize CPU.
+Virtualization hardware extensions are used to boost performance of the emulation.
+HVM requires Intel VT-x or AMD-V hardware extensions, and QEMU is used to emulate devices.
+In order to leverage paravirtualized drivers, you can leverage also PVHVM mode, which allows running PV guests within HVM context.
-The [ubuntu-pvhvm-example.cfg](ubuntu-pvhvm-example.cfg) configuration file allows running a PVHVM VM.
-Once you start the VM in PVHVM, try to check, e.g., pv drivers loaded into the HVM machine.
+The [ubuntu-hvm-example.cfg](ubuntu-hvm-example.cfg) and [ubuntu-pvhvm-example.cfg](ubuntu-pvhvm-example.cfg) configuration files allow running respectively a HVM and PVHVM VM.
+In particular, once you start the VM in PVHVM, try to check, e.g., if pv drivers are loaded wihtin the HVM machine.

 ```
 test@test:~$ dmesg |grep -i xen